Randolph College > Academic Programs > Sociology > Curriculum

 An application of sociological perspectives toward understanding some widely recognized contemporary social problems, such as: poverty; sexism, racism, and homophobia; substance abuse; family violence and sexual abuse; AIDS, health care reform; global inequality; overpopulation; and the destruction of natural environments.
 The class focuses on creative and practical solutions, with particular attention to how countries similar to the U.S. address such problems.
 Credit hours: 4.
 Prerequisite: either SOC 1101 or 1114 or permission of instructor.
 (CI)

-SOC 2218 - Family And Kinship
+SOC 2218 - Family and Kinship

 An examination of the social construction of family and kinship, with a primary focus on the contemporary U.S. Special attention will be given to the significance of gender, race, and class in systems of kinship and to the interaction between family and other institutions.
 Credit hours: 4.
 Prerequisite: Sophomore standing and either SOC 1101 or 1114 or permission of instructor.
 (SS)

-SOC 2262 - Topics In Sociology
+SOC 2262 - Topics in Sociology

 Concentrated reading and discussion pertaining to a specific area or issue in sociology.
 Previous topics include Sociology of Sexuality, Black Feminist Theory, The Construction and Deconstruction of Masculinity, and Race and Cartoons.
 Credit hours: 4.
 Prerequisite: sophomore standing and either SOC 1101 or SOC 1114 or permission of instructor.